 For the everyday user, the latest iPhones take great photos.
 I typically just use my iPhone for stories on Instagram and will even occasionally post an iPhone photo on my feed.
 There are plenty of #iphoneonly Instagrammers who have more followers than I ever will.

 However, if you are truly looking to learn the technical aspects of photography, you’ll want a standalone camera.

-Almost all the photos on this blog were taken with the $400 Canon Rebel T5 my mom bought me in 2015 (Thanks, mom!).
+Most of the photos on this blog before 2021 were taken with the $400 Canon Rebel T5 my mom bought me in 2015 (Thanks, mom!).
 The latest version is the Rebel T7.
 I paired it with the 24mm prime lens and have overall been happy with the images.
-The Rebel series is a great entry level, crop frame DSLR if you are on a budget and just starting out (or have been running a blog for 5 years ha!
+The Rebel series is a great entry level, crop frame DSLR if you are on a budget and just starting out (or have been running a blog for years ha!
 Who knows?!).

-This is my most liked photo on Instagram.
+This is one of my most liked photo on Instagram.
 Reposted countless times, but most notably by Travel+Leisure and Beautiful Destinations.
 Taken on a Canon Rebel.

 After days of research and years of procrastination, I finally decided I needed an upgrade and purchased the Canon RP.
 The Canon RP is the entry level model for Canon’s full frame, mirrorless lineup (Canon RP, R, R6, R5).
 To stick with the car analogy, I feel like I just got a Ferrari.

 I had no idea what I was missing.
 My new Canon took its maiden voyage with me on my latest trip to Southwest France and it was a joy to use.
 I won’t go into the weeds with all the specs, but you can get all the details on this product page.